 The UK is following Sweden’s footsteps

 In the UK, the Treasury has also committed to the future of cash and promised to introduce legislation to protect access for those who need it.
-The Treasury will begin talks with industry and regulators – including the Bank of England, the Financial Conduct Authority (FCA) and Payment Systems Regulator – immediately after the Budget, to ensure that the industry “continues to meet the changing needs of cash users” and safeguards the sustainability of the UK’s cash infrastructure.
+The Treasury will begin talks with industry and regulators – including the Bank of England, the Financial Conduct Authority (FCA) and A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee.
+Systems Regulator – immediately after the Budget, to ensure that the industry “continues to meet the changing needs of cash users” and safeguards the sustainability of the UK’s cash infrastructure.

 Last month, the independent Access to Cash review warned that cash use had reached a “tipping point”, as the rate of decline accelerated faster than expected and that cash would collapse in the absence of legislation.
 It is estimated that around 2.2 million people in the UK are still reliant on cash, with the elderly, vulnerable and those in rural communities likely to be hardest hit by a decline.
 One quarter (25%) of all ATMs now charge customers to withdraw their own money (up from 7% a year ago); the collapse of the cash withdrawal service at the Post Office was only narrowly averted in November 2019 in the face of public pressure; and increasing numbers of small and large business are ‘going cashless’ in the face of the rising costs of banking cash leaving some consumers unable to access services.

 “The announcement today put us on the right track to maintain a viable cash system in the UK while so many people need it, without the risk of millions of people being left behind,” said Natalie Ceeney, independent chair of the Access to Cash Review.

 A single regulator in charge of protecting cash